peterboyer/restful-api-design-tips/README.md

 ### Use a "Me" Endpoint

-Have an endpoint like `GET /me` to deliver basic data about the user as distinguished through the `Authorisation` header.
+As hinted above, implement a `GET /me` endpoint to deliver basic data about the user as distinguished through the `Authorisation` header.
 This can include info about the user's permissions/scopes/groups/posts/sessions etc. that allow the client to show/hide elements and routes based on your permissions.

 When it comes to providing endpoints for updating user preferences allow `PATCH /me` to change those intrinsic values.

-## Provide Pagination
+## Cursor-based Pagination

-Pagination is really important because you don’t want a simple request to be incredibly expensive if there are thousands of rows of results.
-It seems obvious, but many neglect this functionality.

-There are multiple ways to do this:

-### "From" Parameter

-Arguably the easiest to implement, where the API accepts a `from` query string parameter and then returns a limited number of results from that offset (commonly `20` results).

-Also best to provide a `limit` parameter which has a hard-maximum, such as the case of Twitter, with a maximum of`1000` and default limit of `200`.

-### Next Page Token

-[Google’s Places API](https://developers.google.com/places/web-service/search#PlaceSearchResults) returns a `next_page_token` in its responses if there is more information available beyond the limited `20` results per page.
-It then accepts `pagetoken` as a parameter for a new request which continues returning more results with a new `next_page_token` until it is exhausted.
-[Twitter does a similar thing](https://dev.twitter.com/ads/basics/pagination) instead using a param called `next_cursor`.
+Pagination is necessary as your dataset grows and fetching potentially thousands of items from a collection is incredibly expensive for both the server and the client.
+One of the best ways to do handle pagination is by using query parameters such as `from_<PROPERTY>` to indicate the beginning of your result set, with an optional `limit` parameter that defaults to something like `20` with a maximum of `50` (depending on your use case).
+In your responses' `meta` key you can provide information such as `total` count, and a uniquely generated `cursor` used for [cursor-based pagination](https://www.prisma.io/docs/concepts/components/prisma-client/pagination#cursor-based-pagination) (used by most applications, particularly [Google’s Places API](https://developers.google.com/places/web-service/search#PlaceSearchResults) and [Twitter](https://dev.twitter.com/ads/basics/pagination)).